-- Hepatitis B virus carriers; risk of reactivation including after discontinuation of therapy, fatal outcomes have occurred; monitor for signs and symptoms of Hepatitis B virus infections during and for several months after adalimumab therapy and discontinue if Hepatitis B virus is reactivated. - Live vaccine use; not recommended. - Malignancy; increased risk of lymphoma and possibly other malignancies such as breast, colon, prostate, lung, and melanoma. - Lupus-like syndrome may occur secondary to autoantibodies (adalimumab, certolizumab, and etanercept).3-7
+- Hepatitis B virus carriers; risk of reactivation including after discontinuation of therapy, fatal outcomes have occurred; monitor for signs and symptoms of Hepatitis B virus infections during and for several months after adalimumab therapy and discontinue if Hepatitis B virus is reactivated. - Live vaccine use or infectious agents such as live attenuated bacteria; not recommended. - Malignancy; increased risk of lymphoma and possibly other malignancies such as breast, colon, prostate, lung, and melanoma. - Lupus-like syndrome may occur secondary to autoantibodies3-8